-All personnel reviews commence at the departmental level in accord with a schedule and timetable determined by the University and specified in the Academic Personnel Manual.
-The departmental review of the merit or promotion file involves an appraisal either by a committee appointed by the chair to evaluate and report on the record or by all individual members eligible to vote.
+All personnel reviews commence at the departmental level in accord with a schedule and timetable determined by the University and specified in the APM.
+The departmental review of the merit or promotion file involves an appraisal either by a committee appointed by the chair to evaluate and report on the record and/or by all individual members eligible to vote.
 At a confidential personnel meeting the record is discussed in detail and a vote taken, either at the meeting or later as a mail ballot.
 The chair prepares a departmental letter, which reports the recommendation and the vote, as well as the arguments and evidence pro and con developed in the meeting in connection with the recommendation.

 This letter is provided to the candidate with minority reports, if applicable.
 The Chair will orally report to the candidate the substantive nature of the department's recommendation and assessment.
 It is possible for a candidate to prepare a written response to such information if he/she feels that aspects of the record may have been misunderstood, overlooked, or misrepresented.
-Such a response may be addressed to the Chair, the Dean or the Vice Provost for Academic Personnel.
-(See Annual UCR Call, Procedures After the Departmental Recommendation is Determined, for details.)
+Such a response may be addressed to the Chair, the Dean or the VPAP by using Attachment H. (See The CALL, Procedures After the Departmental Recommendation is Determined, for details.)
 This response becomes a part of the file and is considered by the remaining levels of the review process.

-AD HOC COMMITTEE COMPOSITION, ROLE AND REVIEW
+SENATE AD HOC COMMITTEE COMPOSITION, ROLE AND REVIEW